Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Friday, 14 December 2012

-Catherine and John Shelton of Albert Street
+Catherine Shelton and Her Second Husband John Shelton, of Albert Street - Lost Four Sons.

 Monument to Catherine Shelton and John Shelton.
 All Saints Churchyard, Boyne Hill, Maidenhead Berkshire.